 It is the policy of Western Washington University, as a Federal contractor, to develop and implement written Affirmative Action compliance programs in order to assure applicants and employees the right to equal employment opportunities.
 Pursuant to the University's policies on Ensuring Equal Opportunity and Prohibiting Discrimination and Retaliation, Implementing our Affirmative Action Program and in accordance with applicable State and Federal law, the University will not engage in discriminatory practices against any person employed or seeking employment because of race, color, creed, national origin, religion, sex, age, disability, veteran status, sexual orientation, gender identity and expression, marital status, or genetic information.

-The full AAP for Women & Minorities, as well as for Veterans and People with Disabilities, is available for inspection by any applicant or employee upon request and may be viewed during normal work hours at Western Washington University's Equal Opportunity Office, located at Old Main 345; at Western's Office of Human Resources, located on the second floor of the Humanities Building; or at Western's Wilson Library in Special Collections.
+Copies of Western's AAP for Women & Minorities, and AAP for Protected Veterans and People with Disabilities, are available for inspection by any applicant or employee upon request.
+The AAPs may be viewed during normal work hours (8:00 am to 5:00 pm, Monday through Friday) at Western's Equal Opportunity Office, located at Old Main 345; at Western's Office of Human Resources, located on the second floor of the Humanities Building; or at Special Collections, on the sixth floor of Wilson Library (11:00 am to 4:00 pm, Monday through Friday).

 Summary of Faculty & Staff Demographics

-Source of Data: HR - Data includes persons employed at any FTE
+Source of Data: Banner HR; WWU 2017 AAP for Women and Minorities.
+Data includes persons employed at any FTE.